Submitting your Quadrennial Report

 In United Nations style, abbreviations and acronyms are written without periods, such as: UNDP, not U.N.D.P.

 Do Not Use Acronyms.
-Do not use any acronyms for the following and write them in full:
+Do not use any acronyms for the following but write them in full:

 Principal organs and major offices of the United Nations: General Assembly, Security Council, Economic and Social Council; United Nations Office at Geneva/Vienna/Nairobi;